huang-kai/wheeltec_robot_ros2/src/wheeltec_lidar_ros2/LSlidar/README.md

 ## Description
 The `lslidar package is a linux ROS2 driver for lslidar M10 ,M10_GPS,M10_P,M10_PLUS and N10.
-The package is tested on Ubuntu 20.04 with ROS2 indigo.
+The package is tested on Ubuntu 20.04 with ROS2 FOXY.

 ## Compling
 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
 And the normal procedure for compling a catkin package will work.